mynah22/nextcloud-docker/readme.md

 This project requires split dns / host overrides for traefik to route traffic to the nextcloud and traefik dashboard services (as well as others should you care to extend it).

 known bugs: android/ios devices (app) hang on initial log in.
 This can be remedied with 'old login' option (if available) or app token.

+Instructions:

+-Copy traefik and nextcloud directories to location of docker projects -Change example variables in both docker-compose.yml files -docker-compose up in traefik directory then nextcloud directory -nextcloud will be available for admin acct set up at nextcloudhostname.local.domain -traefik dashboard will be available at traefikhostname.local.domain/dashboard/